30 Facts We Never Knew About Pandas

 Image Source: Pinterest

-Now, you might think all pandas are the same, but hold yer horses.
+Now, you might think all pandas are the same, but hold your horses.
 There's actually only one species of giant panda, but within that, there are two distinct subspecies: the Sichuan pandas and the Qinling pandas.
-The Sichuan pandas are your classic black and white ones, while the Qinling pandas got a lighter color scheme goin' on.
-Each has its own unique habitat and lifestyle, addin' a bit more diversity to the panda world.
+The Sichuan pandas are your classic black and white ones, while the Qinling pandas have a lighter color scheme going on.

 30. National Treasure